graste/dotfiles-etc/README.md

 - `~/.inputrc` for key bindings and other input related settings.
 - `~/.bash_profile` can be used instead of `~/.profile`, but you also need to include `~/.bashrc` if the shell is interactive.

+See e.g. [Unix shell initialization](https://github.com/sstephenson/rbenv/wiki/Unix-shell-initialization) for a short introduction on different shells and their startup files.

 ## Locale settings

 The `~/.pam_environment` file contains session-wide user-environment locale settings with one assignment expression per line.
 To activate changes to this file one has to _re-login_.